Importance of a Buyer Ready Home

 Problem: Pets are great companions and fun to have around, for many people.
-For others, indoor pets are seen as dirty, messy, damaging to the home, and even allergy inducing.
-At least during the home sales process, pets should not be given continued free reign, kitty litter should not be visible, droppings must be cleaned up, and food dishes kept in a place like the garage or laundry room.
+For others, indoor pets are seen as dirty, messy, damaging to the home, and even allergy-inducing.
+At least during the home sales process, pets should not be given continued free reign, kitty litter should not be visible, droppings must be cleaned up, and food dishes kept in a place like a garage or a laundry room.

-Solution: Prepare a nice living space for family pets that is outside of the home, in the garage or other protected area, or – if needed as a last resort – in a smaller room like the laundry room.
+Solution: Prepare a nice living space for family pets that is outside of the home, in the garage, or another protected area, or – if needed as a last resort – in a smaller room like the laundry room.
 Clean all carpeting to ensure allergens like pet dander are removed.
 Sweep up animal hair and clean upholstery of signs that Fido or Kitty rule the house.

 Problem: Trends in appliances come and go as much as carpet colors, decor patterns, and other home design styles.
 Outdated appliances instantly age your home and show that you have likely not paid attention to other updates that may be required throughout the house.